srikanthmekala500/DSA-in-JavaScript/theory/css.md

 - RGB represents colors in CSS.
 The three streams are namely **Red, Green, and Blue**.
 The intensity of colors is represented using **numbers 0 to 256**.
 This allows CSS to have a **spectrum of visible colors**.
 -
+## What is CSS?

+- CSS stands for Cascading Style Sheet.
+It’s a style sheet language that determines how the elements/contents in the page are looked/shown.
+CSS is used to develop a consistent look and feel for all the pages.
+-
+## What is the CSS Box Model? short ?

+- The CSS Box Model defines the structure of an element on a webpage, consisting of four areas:

+**Content**: The actual content of the element (e.g., text or images).

+**Padding**: The space between the content and the border, inside the element.

+**Border**: A line surrounding the padding (optional).

+**Margin**: The space outside the border, separating the element from others.

+## What are the advantages of using CSS?

+**Separation of Content and Design:** CSS separates the structure (HTML) from the styling (CSS), making maintenance easier.

+**Consistency:** A single CSS file can style multiple pages, ensuring a consistent look across the website.

+**Faster Load Times:** External CSS files are cached by browsers, reducing page load times on subsequent visits.

+**Flexibility and Control:** CSS offers precise control over layout, colors, fonts, and responsiveness.

+**Improved Accessibility**: CSS allows for better control over the visual presentation, making it easier to design for different devices.

+**Easier Maintenance:** Changes in design can be made in one place (the CSS file), updating the entire site automatically.

+## How to include CSS in the webpage?

+There are 4 main ways to include CSS in a webpage:

+**Inline CSS:** Directly within an HTML element using the style attribute.

+<h1 style="color: blue; font-size: 24px;">Hello World</h1>